 Is it ok to install only the security updates and not the non-security updates released monthly?

 Although it is supported to install only those packages which include the security updates it is recommended to keep SharePoint Server fully updated by installing the latest SharePoint updates regardless of whether they’re security or non-security updates.
 However, it is less urgent to install non-security updates quickly after they’re released unless you are impacted by one of the issues fixed in that update.

-With SharePoint server 2016 and 2019 only two SharePoint update packages (one package which includes fixes for all language independent components like executables and one package which includes fixes for all language dependent components like resource files) are required to patch a SharePoint server.
+With SharePoint server 2016, 2019 and Subscription Edition only two SharePoint update packages (one package which includes fixes for all language independent components like executables and one package which includes fixes for all language dependent components like resource files) are required to patch a SharePoint server.

 If a language dependent patch isn’t available for a given month, update to the latest previously available language dependent patch.
-For example, if applying the July 2019 Public Update for SharePoint Server 2016, install the language independent update for July 2019 and the language dependent patch from April 2019.
+For example, when applying the January 2023 Public Update for SharePoint Server 2019, install the language independent update for January 2023 and the language dependent patch from December 2022.
 If you do not install the language dependent patch, you may encounter missing or incorrect functionality.